banksJeremy/shore/README.md

   - Write at least some basic documentation
   - Documentation!
   - Organize code better, clearly distinguishing library from interface.
+  - Make interface code better, so it can be dropped into something else.

 ### `v1.1`